sapirdavid/Multi-Objective-Optimization-Knapsack/README.md

 ## Introduction:

 This project presents a few implementations of the multi objective problem: Knapsack 0/1.

-The approches are:
+The approaches are:
 1. Brute Force
 2. Branch and Bound
 3. Hill Climbing

-In each implementation the output contatins the list of chosen items, total weight, total value and duration.
+In each implementation the output contains the list of chosen items, total weight, total value, and duration.

-In our project we investigated the diffrences between the approches and present the advantages and disadvanteges of them, as you can see at the following graph below:
+In our project we investigated the differences between the approaches and present the advantages and disadvantages of them, as you can see at the following graph below:

 ![uml](
 https://i.postimg.cc/ZRtstrD3/Screenshot-2022-02-20-113847.png